codewitch-honey-crisis/retro_clock/article.md

 #### captive_portal.c

 Calling it a "captive portal" is somewhat wishful thinking.
 Without HTTPS you aren't getting off the ground in that regard with most phones, which default to it.
 However, maintaining a certificate for this hardware is a whole ball of wax that I don't want to take on.
 Furthermore captive portals are only kind of supported by phones, and it's dodgy.
 This codebase flew too close to the sun, and is named accordingly.
 I have not renamed it for historic reasons (I use it in other projects), and plus I intend to revisit this and potentially shore up the shortcomings that prevent it from being a full captive portal in the future.
+First some includes and defines (boilerplate):

 ```c
 #ifdef ESP_PLATFORM